 North Atlantic (E. glacialis) and Southern Hemisphere (E. australis) right whales calve in coastal waters during the winter months.
 However, in the eastern North Pacific no such calving grounds have been identified (Scarff 1986).
-Migratory patterns of the North Pacific stock are unknown, although it is thought the whales migrate from high-latitude feeding grounds in summer to more temperate waters during the winter, possibly offshore (Braham and Rice 1984, Scarff 1986, Clapham et al. 2004).
+Migratory patterns of North Pacific right whales are unknown, although it is thought they migrate from high-latitude feeding grounds in summer to more temperate waters during the winter, possibly well offshore (Braham and Rice 1984, Scarff 1986, Clapham et al. 2004).

 Information on the current seasonal distribution of right whales is available from dedicated vessel and aerial surveys, bottom-mounted acoustic recorders, and vessel surveys for fisheries ecology and management which have also included dedicated marine mammal observers.
 Aerial and vessel surveys for right whales have occurred in recent years in a portion of the southeastern Bering Sea (Fig. 42) where right whales have been observed most summers since 1996 (Goddard and Rugh 1998).
-North Pacific right whales are observed consistently in this area, although it is clear from historical and Japanese sighting survey data that right whales often range outside this area and occur elsewhere in the Bering Sea (Clapham et al. 2004, LeDuc et al. 2001, Moore et al. 2000, Moore et al. 2002, NMFS unpublished data).
-Bottom-mounted acoustic recorders were deployed in the southeastern Bering Sea and the northern Gulf of Alaska starting in 1999 to document the seasonal distribution of right whale calls (Mellinger et al. 2004).
-Analysis of the data from the recorders indicates that right whales remain in the southeastern Bering Sea from May through December with peak call detection in September (Munger and Hildebrand 2004).
+North Pacific right whales are observed consistently in this area, although it is clear from historical and Japanese sighting survey data that right whales often range outside this area and occur elsewhere in the Bering Sea (Clapham et al. 2004, LeDuc et al. 2001, Moore et al. 2000, Moore et al. 2002).
+Bottom-mounted acoustic recorders were deployed in the southeastern Bering Sea and the northern Gulf of Alaska starting in 2000 to document the seasonal distribution of right whale calls (Mellinger et al. 2004).
+Analysis of the data from those recorders deployed between October 2000 and January 2006 indicates that right whales remain in the southeastern Bering Sea from May through December with peak call detection in September (Munger and Hildebrand 2004).
+Data from recorders deployed between May 2006 and April 2007 show the same trends

+(Stafford and Mellinger 2009).
+Recorders deployed from 2007 on have not yet been analyzed.
 Use of this habitat may intensify in mid-summer through early fall based on higher monthly and daily call detection rates.
 Rates of detection on the middle shelf (<100 m depth) suggests that right whales pass through intermittently and typically do no remain longer than a few days (Munger and Hildebrand 2004, Munger et al. 2008).
 Right whale calls were rarely detected in the northwestern Gulf of Alaska in the late summer (Mellinger et al. 2004).
 Right whales have not been observed outside the localized area in the southeastern Bering Sea during surveys conducted for fishery management purposes which covered a broader area of Bristol Bay and the Bering Sea (Moore et al. 2000, 2002; see Fig. 40 for locations of tracklines for these surveys).